rjo-uk/satellite-configuration/README.md

 By default, this will install into `~/.ansible/collections/ansible_collections/redhat/satellite/`

+## Playbook

+The playbook to configure satellite is named [satellite-configuration.yml](satellite-configuration.yml) and when combined with an appropriate inventory structure, can configure one or many Satellites comprising of one or many Organizations.
+Ansible tags can be supplied when running the playbook so that specific configuration items can be run or skipped.
+The playbook only calls Satellite roles if appropriate variables are defined.

-## Inventory structure
+## Inventory Structure

+The documentation below covers the following scenarios:

+* Configuration of a single Organization running on a single Satellite server
+* Configuration of a single Organization running on two Satellite servers - one being a 'production' Satellite server and one being a 'development' Satellite server.
+The 'development' Satellite server has a similar configuration as production but uses a different Satellite manifest file and (optionally) different products, activation keys, locations and content views.
+* Configuration of multiple Organizations running many different Satellite servers, with configuration split between:
+    - Configuration that is common in all Organizations
+    - Configuration that is unique to an Organization
+    - Configuration that is unique to a specific Organization on a specific Satellite server

+### Single Organization running on a single Satellite server

+TODO

+### Single Organization running on two Satellite servers

 The inventory is currently setup for my lab environment which consists of two servers, roughly mirroring a 'production' environment at `satellite.london.example.com` and a 'development' environment at `satellite.nyc.example.com`.
 Using the standard [Ansible precedence](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence) rules, configuration can be performed for common settings via [inventories/group_vars/Example_Organization](inventories/group_vars/Example_Organization/) and individual configuration via [inventories/host_vars](inventories/host_vars/).
 For example, my development server could match production but mirror a subset of the repositories and host a subset of the content views.
 The development environment overrides would be set via [inventories/host_vars](inventories/host_vars/) in the appropriate inventory directory.

 ```
 .